gcpantazis/grunt-images/README.md

 #grunt-crusher

-A grunt plugin that will straight-up crush some images. **Very alpha.**
+A grunt plugin that will straight-up crush some images.

-By "very alpha", I mean that you should be sure you're not pointing it at any images that don't have backups / can't be regenerated easily.
-For your own safety.

-Currently supports `pngquant` for PNG quantization, `pngout` for trimming excess data out of the files.
-As part of the task you need to point crusher at the bins, which you'll either need to find or compile in your build env of choice.

 ##How to use